Aishwarya-Girish/Joacim-Group-IWR-Internship/README.md

 ## 📎 Requirements

 All analyses are performed within an Python framework using Python (version 3.13).
-Other dependencies and libraries are clearly mentioned in the respective code files.
+Other dependencies and libraries are clearly specified in the respective code files.

 ## 🦠 How to Run the Analysis